Sofipet/My_Data_World/ML_Projects/Skill Extraction Workflow/README.md

-# 🔍 Skill Extraction Workflow
+# 🔍 Data Science Job Market Analysis

 This project analyzes Data Science job vacancies collected from DOU.ua to identify the most in-demand skills on the Ukrainian job market.
 To ensure accuracy and eliminate noise, the analysis follows a three-stage workflow.